RaviTambade/TFLdotNET/notes/aspnet/MQTT.md

-# Understanding MQTT for IoT & Real-World Messaging
+# MQTT for IoT & Real-World Messaging

-## 🛠 What Is MQTT?

 > “Let’s say you’re trying to communicate with hundreds of tiny, battery-powered sensors spread across a large factory.
 These devices can’t afford heavy data loads or stable 4G connections — they need a smart, lightweight way to talk.
 That’s where **MQTT** shines.”